How adorable is this Thanksgiving DIY cookie train? This delightful Thanksgiving centerpiece will delight both the

 To do the top, I used a long tooth pick to make a small hole, and then trimmed a pretzel to length and stuck it into the hole.

 The last step it to assemble the Thanksgiving cookie train the way you would like it to sit on your table and to add a dot of frosting between each car and add some joiners for the box cars.

 I just love the way this centerpiece turned out!
-I added a few faux gourds as a focal point and a Dollar store place mat with a fall motif under it to set the mood.
+I added a few faux gourds and pumpkins as a focal point and a Dollar Store place mat with a fall motif under it to set the mood.
+Fun fact – pumpkins are one of the main symbols of Thanksgiving!

 The idea for this Thanksgiving cookie train has been adapted slightly from one that I found on Party Pinching.
 The original idea used shredded wheat, but I wanted to keep the sweetness in the body and also, Rice Krispie treats are sticky and help to keep it all together.

 What fun food project have you done as a centerpiece for your holiday table?
 I would love to hear about it in the comments below!